5 things we learned from England’s victory over Croatia in Euro 2020 opener - News Break

 Raheem Sterling’s second-half goal assured England of victory over Croatia in their Euro 2020 Group D opener.

-Here, we take a look at the major issues of note following Sunday’s 1-0 success at Wembley.
+Here, the PA news agency takes a look at the major issues of note following Sunday’s 1-0 success at Wembley.

 This was England’s 10th opening match at a European Championship and the first time they have managed to win.